Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Destroy_workspace.md

 - Organizations
 - Solutions
 - Workspaces
-- Schemas postgreSQL
+- PostgreSQL schemas
-- Web Apps
+- Web App

 By default, it destroys the resources referenced in the current state saved in the namespace file.